-A groundwater budget of flow into, and out of, the Kirkwood-Cohansey aquifer system during five stress periods is shown on figure 20A.
-The budget can be used to illustrate how the groundwater-flow system responds to natural conditions without groundwater withdrawals.
-Analysis of stress period 64 (November 2001 recharge), stress period 73 (August 2002 recharge), stress period 77 (December 2002 recharge), stress period 80 (March 2003 recharge), and stress period 87 (October 2003 recharge)—indicates that the largest and most variable component of water entering the groundwater-flow system is recharge (0–2,290 ft3/s), followed by net flow into storage (27–602 ft3/s).
-The largest component of groundwater flow out of the Kirkwood-Cohansey aquifer system, 484 to 1086 ft3/s flows to all streams, represented as drain and river cells in the model (fig. 20A).
-Water in the Kirkwood-Cohansey aquifer system enters storage during high recharge conditions (net flow of 1,043 ft3/s in stress period 77), flows out to wetlands and the ocean that are represented as constant head cells in the model (107–136 ft3/s) and out to adjacent aquifers (9–27 ft3/s) during the examined stress periods.
+A groundwater budget of flow into, and out of, the Kirkwood-Cohansey aquifer system during five stress periods can be used to illustrate how the groundwater-flow system responds to natural conditions without groundwater withdrawals (fig. 20A).
+Analysis of stress period 64 (November 2001 recharge), stress period 73 (August 2002 recharge), stress period 77 (December 2002 recharge), stress period 80 (March 2003 recharge), and stress period 87 (October 2003 recharge) indicates that the largest and most variable component of water entering the groundwater-flow system is recharge (0 to 2,290 cubic feet per second [ft3/s]), followed by net flow into storage (27 to 602 ft3/s).
+The largest component of groundwater flow out of the Kirkwood-Cohansey aquifer system, 484 to 1,086 ft3/s flows to all streams, represented as drain and river cells in the model (fig. 20A).
+Water in the Kirkwood-Cohansey aquifer system enters storage during high recharge conditions (net flow of 1,043 ft3/s in stress period 77), flows out to wetlands and the ocean that are represented as constant head cells in the model (107 to 136 ft3/s) and out to adjacent aquifers (9 to 27 ft3/s) during the examined stress periods.
 Simulation of no-withdrawal conditions indicates that flow is less than 1 ft3/s into and out of the Rio Grande water-bearing zone and the Atlantic City 800-foot sand for selected stress periods and less than 2.5 ft3/s into and out of the Piney Point aquifer in the Ocean County study area (figs. 20B, C, and D).
 Groundwater flow to streams, which subsequently discharges into the Barnegat Bay-Little Egg Harbor estuary, ranges from 326 to 759 ft3/s per stress period due to the simulated conditions.

-Graphs showing groundwater-flow budgets for A, the Kirkwood-Cohansey aquifer system, B, Rio Grande water-bearing zone, C, Atlantic City 800-foot sand, and D, Piney Point aquifer, Ocean County study area during no-withdrawal conditions.
+Graphs showing groundwater-flow budgets for during selected stress periods under no-withdrawal conditions: A, the Kirkwood-Cohansey aquifer system, B, Rio Grande water-bearing zone, C, Atlantic City 800-foot sand, and D, Piney Point aquifer, Ocean County study area.

-Simulated water levels at selected wells from simulation of no-withdrawal conditions are shown in figures 21, 22, and 23.
-Wells 29–141, 29–1060, and 29–513 (figs. 21A, B, and C, respectively) are screened in the unconfined Kirkwood-Cohansey aquifer system; water levels in these wells respond to variable recharge.
-Water levels in wells screened in confined aquifers show little response to variations in recharge (figs. 21E and F, figs. 22A–E, figs. 23A, C and D), except observation well 29–425, screened in the Piney Point aquifer (fig. 23B).
+Wells 29–141, 29–1060, and 29–513 (figs. 21A, B, and C, respectively) are screened in the unconfined Kirkwood-Cohansey aquifer system; simulated water levels in these wells respond to variable recharge under the conditions of no-withdrawal that are depicted.
+Simulated water levels in wells screened in confined aquifers show little response to variations in recharge (figs. 21E and F, 22A–E, and 23A, C, and D), except at observation well 29–425, screened in the Piney Point aquifer (fig. 23B).
 This well is located in the west-central part of the study area close to the updip boundary of the aquifer.
 Water levels from no-withdrawal conditions range from 119 to 121 feet.
 The updip area of the Piney Point aquifer appears to be more affected by fluctuations in the water table than downdip areas.
-The confining unit overlying the Piney Point aquifer in the updip area may contain sediments that are more transmissive, and as a result, the Piney Point aquifer might have a hydraulic connection with the overlying water table.
+The confining unit overlying the Piney Point aquifer in the updip area may contain sediments that are more transmissive than those in the downdip area [?], and as a result, the Piney Point aquifer might have a hydraulic connection with the overlying water table.

-Graphs showing simulated water levels in selected observation wells screened in the unconfined Kirkwood-Cohansey aquifer system, wells A, 29–141, B, 29–1060, C, 29–513, D, 29–17 and in the Rio Grande water-bearing zone, wells E, 29–775, and F, 29–1621, during no-withdrawal, post-development withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Graphs showing simulated water levels in selected observation wells screened in the unconfined Kirkwood-Cohansey aquifer system, wells A, 29–141, B, 29–1060, C, 29–513, D, 29–17 and in the Rio Grande water-bearing zone, wells E, 29–775, and F, 29–1621, during no-withdrawal, postdevelopment withdrawal, and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.